 Daniel Sucerquia

-Daniel is originally from Colombia, where he studied for a bachelor and master in physics at the University of Antioquia.
-During this time he studied the stability of silver clusters using ab-initio and enhanced sampling approximations.
+Daniel is originally from Colombia, where he studied his bachelor and master in physics at the University of Antioquia.
+During his bachelor and master, he studied stability of silver clusters using ab-initio and enhanced sampling approximations.
 That research was done with the advice of Professor Olga L. López and Dr. Pilar Cossio.
-Since a year ago, Daniel moved to Heidelberg, Germany, to do his PhD at the Heidelberg institute for Theoretical Studies at the Molecular Biomechanics group (MBM), led by professor Frauke Gräter.
+A year ago, he moved to Heidelberg, Germany, to do his PhD at the Heidelberg institute for Theoretical Studies at the Molecular Biomechanics group (MBM), led by professor Frauke Gräter.

 Title: How a Stretching Force Differently Destabilizes Chemical Bonds on a Protein Backbone